Unite your design background with world-renowned managerial and leadership expertise.

 Testimonials

-“If you’re trained in the creative arts and finding yourself more and more immersed with business as you attain heights of seniority, this course is for you.
+“If you’re trained in the creative arts and finding yourself more and more immersed with business as you attain heights of seniority, this program is for you.
 It provides an instructional approach to various business disciplines for not only you but also your clients.
-A truly invigorating course with esteemed faculty and a diverse cohort coming from almost every discipline and industry.
+A truly invigorating program with esteemed faculty and a diverse cohort coming from almost every discipline and industry.
 Highly recommended.” —Amel Afzal, Director of Brand Marketing, Hearst Corp

 “There is something magical about being involved in a design process with others, in a team in unison, where ideas grow exponentially, time pressure fades, and problems seem easy to overcome.
-This class shows you how that is possible, how it is constructed, and most essentially how it is led.” —Mark Faulkner, Associate Principal, Practice for Architecture and Urbanism
+This program shows you how that is possible, how it is constructed, and most essentially how it is led.” —Mark Faulkner, Associate Principal, Practice for Architecture and Urbanism

 “There are so many programs that will give you business information and frameworks, but this is the only one that relates to those of us with creative backgrounds and truly gives practical frameworks for use in your career immediately after a full day of sessions.” —Amanda Smith, Graphic Design Manager, Illinois State University